 Note: Hairs extracted from other parts of the coat will result in a poor DNA sample!

 If using the BVD sample it is VITAL that samples are stored in a refrigerator at 5 degC. and sent to the laboratory regularly.

-THE BOARD OF IHFA APPROVED A CHANGE TO EMBRYO REGISTRATIONS – FULL PARENTAGE is REQUIRED FOR ALL ET CALVES FROM 1ST JANUARY 2017
+THE BOARD OF IHFA APPROVED A CHANGE TO EMBRYO REGISTRATIONS – FULL PARENTAGE IS REQUIRED FOR ALL ET CALVES

 It is an IHFA rule that DNA is recorded for all donor dams as stated in the Herd Book Rules.

 - Hairs must be collected at time of flushing from Donor dam by the ET technician/VET

 - Samples must be sent to Weatherbys’ Laboratory immediately, (envelopes and DNA bags available from IHFA to record DNA type)